yes-i-model/EmployeeScheduler/README.md

-# Scheduler - Employee Shift Scheduling Tool
+# Schedulr - Employee Shift Scheduling Tool

 ## Overview

-Scheduler is a command-line program designed to optimize employee shift scheduling.
+Schedulr is a command-line program designed to optimize employee shift scheduling.
 By utilizing an efficient algorithm, it intelligently creates optimal schedules, considering employee names, employment time, and other configurable parameters.

 Whether you're a small business owner or managing a large team, Scheduler can save you time and eliminate the hassle of manual scheduling.